This instruction is for Developers and others operating in “Developer” Mode.

 Step 2.
 The Covered Entity will receive an email to create an account with HIPAAtizer.com, choose a subscription package and accept the HIPAAtizer Business Associate Agreement (BAA).

 Once they set-up the account, the form will be in their “My Forms” dashboard.
 This form is a duplicate of the form in the Developer account.
 Changes that you make to the form in your dashboard will not be reproduced in the form in the Covered Entity’s dashboard.
-If you want to subsequently edit the form that the Covered Entity has on their website, you must make the changes in their account.
+If you want to subsequently edit the form that the Covered Entity has on their website or in their dashboard, you must make the changes in their account.
 For more information on editing a form in a Covered Entity’s account, please see Step 3 of this Instruction.

 You do not have access to form submissions and HIPAA-sensitive, protected health information.